hilton/hilton.github.com/blog/_posts/2025-06-10-tally-review.md

 Tally’s [hidden fields](https://tally.so/help/hidden-fields) led to my favourite discovery.
 To lower friction for gathering feedback, we wanted customers to click a star rating in our product user interface, and pre-populate the star rating.
-To do this in a Tally form:
+To do this, you:

 1. add a `rating` hidden field
-2. configure star rating’s _default answer_ (initial value) to use the `rating` hidden field’s value
+2. configure star rating’s _default answer_ (initial value) to use the `rating` field’s value
-3. in the product user interface, use a different URL query string, e.g. `?rating=5`, in each star’s link, to populate the hidden field.
+3. in the product user interface, make each star a separate link, with the rating in the URL query string, e.g. `?rating=5`, to populate the hidden field.

 ![Configuring a star rating to use a value](tally/default-answer.webp)

-Similarly, use a 	`subject` hidden field to track where in the product the feedback came from.
+Similarly, use a `subject` hidden field to track where in the product the feedback came from, so you can reuse the form.

 ## Rating

-Tally gets five starts.
+Tally gets five stars.
 More like this please!

 ⭐️⭐️⭐️⭐️⭐️